White Sox vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, Andrew Vaughn and others are available when the San Diego Padres visit the Chicago White Sox at Guaranteed Rate Field on Saturday (at 7:10 PM ET).
+Andrew Vaughn and Juan Soto are among the players with prop bets for the taking when the Chicago White Sox and the San Diego Padres meet at Guaranteed Rate Field on Sunday (first pitch at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!